SohamGovande/cardr/README.md

 # cardr
-## Don't work harder.
-Use cardr.
+## don't work harder, use cardr.
-Cardr is an advanced, next-gen evidence collector for debaters - http://cardr.x10.bz
+Cardr is an advanced, next-gen evidence collector for all debaters - https://cardrdebate.com

 ## Installation

 ### Installing on Windows

-1. Visit [the downloads page](http://cardr.x10.bz/download.html) and download the latest Cardr installer.
+1. Visit [the downloads page](https://cardrdebate.com/download-win.html) and download the latest Cardr installer.
 2. Double-click the file to run.
 If you receive a SmartScreen notification, then click "More Info" and then "Run Anyway".
-This is just a warning displayed to programs that don't have many downloads yet - Cardr is **not** a virus; you can check our VirusTotal rating [here](https://www.virustotal.com/gui/file/b74e925521e2d46dee7bdf72bd4754836284a1b96deac9d3fbc22d4eda98a9cd/detection).
+This is just a warning displayed to programs that don't have many downloads yet - Cardr is **not** a virus; you can check our VirusTotal rating [here](https://www.virustotal.com/gui/file/0d1bd1c2fb1520c9853f196c0a3275b169f7f6c7affeb3840dd0d2eb30e62b40/detection).
-3. Once Cardr Desktop Client has installed, [get the Chrome extension](https://chrome.google.com/webstore/detail/cardifydebate/ifdnjffggmmjiammdpklgldliaaempce?hl=en).
+3. Once Cardr Desktop Client has installed, [get the Chrome extension](https://chrome.google.com/webstore/detail/cardr-the-next-gen-debate/ifdnjffggmmjiammdpklgldliaaempce?hl=en).

 You're all good to go!

 ### Installing on macOS

-1. Visit http://cardr.x10.bz/download.html and download the latest Cardr installer.
+1. Visit https://cardrdebate.com/download-mac.html and download the latest Cardr installer.
 2. Double-click the installer to run it.
 Follow all the steps.
 3. Once installed, you will have to manually launch Cardr at least once.
-Then, [get the Chrome extension](https://chrome.google.com/webstore/detail/cardifydebate/ifdnjffggmmjiammdpklgldliaaempce?hl=en).
+Then, [get the Chrome extension](https://chrome.google.com/webstore/detail/cardr-the-next-gen-debate/ifdnjffggmmjiammdpklgldliaaempce?hl=en).

 You're all good to go!

 ## General Information

 Cardr is a piece of software that makes it easier for high-school and collegiate debaters to conduct research and generate citations for evidence.

-### Launcher

-*CardrLauncher/*

-Archived.
-Not for general use.

 ### Desktop Client